Trichlorofluoromethane

 Trichlorofluoromethane, also called freon-11, CFC-11, or R-11, is a chlorofluorocarbon (CFC).
 It is a colorless, faintly ethereal, and sweetish-smelling liquid that boils around room temperature.
 CFC-11 is a Class 1 ozone-depleting substance which damages Earth's protective stratospheric ozone layer.
 R-11 is not flammable at ambient temperature and pressure but it can become very combustible if heated and ignited by a strong ignition source.

 Historical use

 Trichlorofluoromethane was first widely used as a refrigerant.
 Because of its high boiling point compared to most refrigerants, it can be used in systems with a low operating pressure, making the mechanical design of such systems less demanding than that of higher-pressure refrigerants R-12 or R-22.

 Trichlorofluoromethane is used as a reference compound for fluorine-19 NMR studies.

 Trichlorofluoromethane was formerly used in the drinking bird novelty, largely because it has a boiling point of 23.77 C. The replacement, dichloromethane, boiling point 39.6 C, requires a higher ambient temperature to work.

+Trichlorofluoromethane was also used as an alternative to the flammable solvents ethanol or methanol in electronic spirit duplicator machines.

 Prior to the knowledge of the ozone depletion potential of chlorine in refrigerants and other possible harmful effects on the environment, trichlorofluoromethane was sometimes used as a cleaning/rinsing agent for low-pressure systems.